RichDeBourke/cjk-word-wrap/README.md

 CJK Word Wrap
 ============================

+## *2019 &ndash; Plugin is no longer needed as most active browsers support keep-all*
 ## JavaScript plugin that provides:

 * Wrapping each Chinese, Japanese, or Korean (CJK) word in a tag's innerHTML in a `<span class="cjk-wrap"> </span>` set of tags